 A new plan released by the Oregon Department of Fish and Wildlife for managing wild steelhead fisheries on Oregon’s southern coastal streams has generated strong reactions from wild steelhead anglers and advocates.
-The draft Rogue-South Coast Multi-Species Conservation and Management Plan (RSP) would continue to allow angler harvest of wild steelhead in the southern coastal region — the last place in the contiguous United States where wild steelhead harvest by sport anglers is still allowed.
+The draft Rogue-South Coast Multi-Species Conservation and Management Plan (RSP) would continue to allow angler harvest of wild steelhead in the southern coastal region — one of the last places in the contiguous United States where wild steelhead harvest by sport anglers is still allowed.

 The RSP is open for public comment through August 1.
 Wild Steelheaders United and Trout Unlimited are encouraging all lovers of wild steelhead to weigh in and tell ODFW to adopt instead an alternative that would allow catch and release fishing only for wild chromers.